Nail Clippers For A Shih Tzu – All You Need To Know

 - Suitable for both small and large dogs.

 2. Hertzko Electric Pet Nail Grinder

 The Hertzko Pet Nail Grinder has received the “Amazon Choice” award in the nail grinder for dog’s category and is a great inexpensive nail grinder to consider.
 There are 3 size openings that you can use depending on the size of your dog’s nail which is perfect for the smaller nail of a Shih Tzu.
 The grinder has been specially designed to produce low noise as not to cause any further anxiety for your dog.
 Another great feature is its portability – it’s lightweight and can be easily charged using a USB cable.

 A lot of pet owners prefer to use a nail grinder rather than a pair of clippers as there is less chance of cutting into the quick of your dog’s toenail and causing any bleeding.
 If you think you would be more comfortable using a grinder than a pair of clippers then this is a good choice.
-It has a 4.3 out of 5 star rating on Amazon with almost 2,500 reviews so you can be confident you are getting a quality product.
-You can read the reviews for yourself here.
+It has a 4 out of 5-star rating on chewy.com and you can read the reviews for yourself here.

 Benefits of the Hertzko Electric Nail Grinder:

 - Diamond bit grinder.